After stress tests, tougher questions coming for Europe's banks from ECB

 “If you look at all the shambles that happened at banks in Italy ... they were all due to governance and the quality of human capital,” said a senior Italian banker.
 “Capital was never an issue.”

-Italian banks were the biggest losers in the ECB stress tests, with 9 banks failing, including Italy's third largest bank and the world's oldest, Monte dei Paschi (BMPS.MI) with a 2.1 billion euro (1.6 billion pounds) shortfall, brought low by a disastrous merger and a scandal of huge hidden derivatives trades.
+Italian banks were the biggest losers in the ECB stress tests, with 9 banks failing, including Italy's third largest bank and the world's oldest, Monte dei Paschi (BMPS.MI) with a 2.1 billion euro shortfall, brought low by a disastrous merger and a scandal of huge hidden derivatives trades.

 “This will be a pre-emptive analysis by the ECB to understand what kind of beast it is dealing with,” said another senior Italian banker.